 Send a message out to your mailing list.
 Write a post on your blog.
 Ask on social media.
 Ask users and users that have already emailed you.
 Or however else.
-Point is, just ask.
+The point is, just ask.

 How?
 Be upfront.
-Say you’re trying to make a helpful FAQ and could the user give a few questions he/she had and weren’t able to find the answer to on your website?
+Say you’re trying to make a helpful FAQ, and could the user give a few questions he/she had and wasn’t able to find the answer to on your website?

 3. Keep it simple

 No one likes a long page filled with jumbled paragraphs.
 It’s really annoying searching through stuff like that to find an answer.
 Rather than stuffing as many questions and answers as possible onto a single page, consider simplifying.
 In other words, make it skim-able so users can quickly find a solution rather than getting frustrated or emailing you.

 It could just be breaking up your FAQ into categories.
 This is so a user can choose the topic and then see possible solutions only pertaining to the issue at hand.
 Or it can be an old-fashioned editing session to reduce the word count and redundancies, so the entire FAQ is more readable.

 Whatever it takes, keep your FAQ simple.
 Your users will be thankful they quickly skimmed and found a solution rather than getting frustrated or, worse – emailing you with a question you already answered in your FAQ (gasp).